BRAEMBL/ena-tools/scripts/samtools/README.md

 Description
 ===========

-- select_alignments_from_sam.pl: A script for creating a sam file by selecting alignments from an existing sam file
+- select_alignments_from_sam.pl: A script for creating a sam file by selecting alignments from an existing sam file.
 - revcomp_sam_alignments.pl: A script for creating a sam file based on an existing one, but where some of the alignments have been reverse complemented.

 Use in data submission